ferdymercury/RPi-pHat-Thermocouple/README.md

   peripherals.
 * Add a fuse to protect connections to off-board peripherals.

+**IMPORTANT**

+Please note that all of the work described here is on the `genmon` branch of the git repository.
+Make sure that you `git checkout genmon` if you clone the repository to get this modified version.

 I'd like to extend my thanks to [Mike](https://github.com/mikelawrence) for sharing his work with the community under an [MIT license](LICENSE).
 This derivitive project is likewise available under the same license.